-his remarkable book has been re-edited as a 'tie-in' to L Steven Spielberg's film Lincoln which won the 2013 Oscar for Best Film.
+This remarkable book has been re-edited as a 'tie-in' to ■ Steven Spielberg's film Lincoln which won the 2013 Oscar for Best Film.
 Lincoln was memorable and provided a very focussed study of the President in the fevered weeks prior to the passing of the Thirteenth Amendment to the US Constitution- abolishing slaveryall in 1865.

 But Team if Rivals needs no tie in.
 It was first published in the US in 2005, when it won many literary, biographical and historical prizes.
 This scholarly book (200 pages of notes, indices and acknowledgements) towers over the movie.
 It uses every literary device to show how Lincoln gained power and then invited his Republican rivals to form a powerful cabinet.
-The text narrative opens in May 1860 at the start of the Republican Party's nomination of Presidential Candidate, and ends with his assassination made to his forbears and successors to complete the story.
+The text narrative opens in May 1860 at the start of the Republican Party's nomination of Presidential Candidate, and ends with his assassination in April 1865.
+But reference is zooming from the vast panorama made to his forbears and successors to complete the story.
 Lincoln's short, tragic but triumphant life is painted in a number of retrospective comparisons between himself and his team of rivals- namely William Seward.
 Salmon Chase and Edward Bates